Learning how to subnet accurately and quickly is key to success in the IT field and to passing networking certifications such as the CCNA.

 All subnetting is calculated under the covers in binary.
 Still, because we humans are used to a base-ten system, we translate things into decimal numbers when we write IP addresses.
 This makes life easier for us, but it is very important to understand the binary behind the decimal.
 Without understanding the binary, it is practically impossible to understand why we calculate network masks, broadcast addresses, etc., the way we do.

 If you don’t already know how to convert numbers between decimal and binary, check out our binary conversion practice page for a review before continuing.

 The IPv4 Address Format

 A binary digit is called a bit.
 It represents a 1 or a 0.
 An IPv4 address has 32 bits.
-IPv4 addresses are written in ‘dotted decimal notation’ as four octets separated by periods, for example 203.0.113.10 where ‘203’ is the 1st octet and ‘0’ is the 2nd octet etc.
+The IP addressing scheme is written in ‘dotted decimal notation’ as four octets separated by periods, for example, 203.0.113.10 where ‘203’ is the 1st octet and ‘0’ is the 2nd octet etc.